subh-775/Rice-Disease-Classification/README.md

-# 🌾 Rice Disease Classification Using ResNet50
+# Phase 1: 🌾 Rice Disease Classification Using ResNet50

-## Phase 1:
 This project utilizes deep learning and Transfer Learning with ResNet50 to classify rice crop diseases.

 ## 🪶 Usage